SamaWorld: SamaWorld Theme Park

-In 1986 was announced that Sequoia Creative, a company from Los Angeles founded by the former Walt Disney executives Dave Schweninger, Thomas Reidenbach and Robert Gurr would equip SamaWorld with animated attractions.
+In 1986, it was announced that Sequoia Creative, a company from Los Angeles founded by the former Walt Disney executives Dave Schweninger, Thomas Reidenbach and Robert Gurr would equip SamaWorld with animated attractions.
 For example, Capt.
 Andy's RiverTowne Revue, which featured a cast of 14 animated characters singing and telling jokes in 15 minute musical revues.
 Architect of the theme-park was Kumpulan Akitek Sdn Bhd.
 The design of the park was by the Dallas based company Leisure and Recreation Concepts (LARC) with Michael Jenkins as Concept Designer.
 The Sidney based Woodhead Firth Lee architects designed residential villas with a European village theme and made the interior design of the Ice Kingdom, the Americas and the entertainment centre.
 Planned was a total of 42 rides including a Von Roll Skyway over the rainforest, a Vekoma Mine Train, a Mack Log Flume, a Zierer Wave Swinger, a Fionda Boat Swing, a Dragon coaster, and a monorail.
 SamaWorld purchased nearly all rides.
-The Park should have started to operate under SamaWorld Theme Park Sdn Bhd, a subsidiary of SamaWorld (Malaysia).
+The park would have started to operate under SamaWorld Theme Park Sdn Bhd, a subsidiary of SamaWorld (Malaysia).
 A mostly US staffed management team trained 1400 locals to run the hotel, restaurants and underground interactive rides.
 Construction was by Bovis (Malaysia) Sdn Bhd.
 Later SamaWorld got into a legal dispute wit Bovis and Actacorp took over the construction.
 Entrance fees for adults were set to 30 Ringgit and for Children to 20 Ringgit.
 The planned opening hours were weekdays 11 am to 7 pm and weekends/holidays 11 am to 10 pm.
 Expected were three million visitors with 80 % locals in the first year of operation.
 Taiwans Tung-Hai University planned a permanent management training chapter in the middle of SamaWorld.